YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 Python Quick Start
 ------------------

-The YDBPython wrapper requires a minimum YottaDB release of r1.30 installed and used with UTF-8 support, and is tested with a minimum Python version of 3.8.
+The YDBPython wrapper requires a minimum YottaDB release of r1.30, and is tested with a minimum Python version of 3.8.
 Python 2 is *not* supported.
 If the Python packages on your operating system are older, and the Python wrapper does not work, please obtain and install a newer Python version.

 This section assumes that YottaDB has already been installed.
 One way to install YottaDB is described in the :ref:`mlpg-quick-start` section.
 After completing step 2 of that guide, *Installing YottaDB*, follow the instructions below to download, install, and test the Python wrapper: